ajdavis/emptysquare-hugo/emptysquare/content/pycon-2023-consistency-isolation.md

 <span style="color: gray; font-style: italic">Computers are infuriating.</span>

-At PyCon 2023 I talked about consistency and isolation in databases, and showed [Python implementations of four isolation levels](https://github.com/ajdavis/consistency-isolation-pycon-2023).
+At PyCon 2023 I talked about consistency and isolation in databases, and showed a [Python implementations of four isolation levels](https://github.com/ajdavis/consistency-isolation-pycon-2023).
 The subject goes a bit deeper than I could cover in 30 minutes; here are links for further reading.

 First, orient yourself with [Kyle "Aphyr" Kingsbury's map](https://jepsen.io/consistency).